RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 In every ticket share scenario considered, Decred's security cost outperforms this theoretical Proof of work security system by at least 2x.

-This analysis assumes that a single Bitcoin block is considered a finality bechmark and the author has compared the settlement times to the the pure PoW cryptocurrency finality rankings on [howmanyconfs.com](https://howmanyconfs.com/).
+This analysis assumes that a single Bitcoin block is considered a finality benchmark and the author has compared the settlement times to the the pure PoW cryptocurrency finality rankings on [howmanyconfs.com](https://howmanyconfs.com/).

 - For attacks with <10% ticket share, Decred matches to outperforms Bitcoin for transaction finality making it the most secure ledger the author is aware of.